lifeoncode/100DaysOfCode/README.md

-- I created a website before joining the '100DaysOfCode' challenge.
+- I created this website to host all of my '100DaysOfCode challenge' work.
-- This site will host my progress which I'll be tweeting daily.
+- I'll be tweeting my progress and updating this site daily.

-## To follow my journey you can follow me on Twitter
+## Follow my journey

 Twitter: @nduduzo__